 Are you tired of your dentures?
 Do you want to finally feel confident about your teeth again?
-If so, consider restoring your smile and improving your oral health with All-On-4 dental implants from Advanced Dental Care.
+If so, consider restoring your smile and improving your oral health with All-On-4 dental implants from Advanced Dental Care of Allen.

 With dental implants, a small screw made from titanium is surgically embedded within the jawbone.
 Rather than embedding a dental implant to replace each individual tooth, the All-On-4 procedure replaces an entire arch of teeth with just four dental implants.
 Over time, the titanium within these dental implants fuses with the jawbone, creating a lasting and permanent foundation for a brand-new smile.

 This amazing dental implant technology is offered by Advanced Dental Care of Allen for patients throughout all of North Texas.
 Are you interested in finding out how the All-On-Four dental implant procedure could change your life?
 If so, contact Dr. Kar to schedule a FREE consultation today.

 One of the most outstanding aspects of All-on-4 dental implants in Allen is that they are a suitable tooth replacement option for the majority of patients who have suffered extensive tooth loss.
 Even individuals whose jawbones are not dense enough to support traditional implants may be candidates for All-on-4 because of the strategic way in which the implants are placed.

 During the All-on-4 procedure, a dentist in Allen inserts two implants in the jaw’s posterior region (the back) at an angle of roughly 45 degrees.
 This allows for maximum bone-to-implant contact.
 The other two implants are placed vertically in the bone’s anterior (front) region.
 Placing them in this way, utilizing areas where the bone naturally tends to be thicker and stronger, gives the implants the support they need.
 Oftentimes, no bone graft is required with the All-on-4 technique.